 Primary or Backbone Cable

-The OOI RSN relies on telecom industry sub-sea cable to provide power (10 kV DC, up to 8 A) and communications (10 Gb/s) via fiber-optics and copper between the Primary Nodes and the Shore Station.
+The OOI Cabled Array builds on telecom industry sub-sea cable to provide power (10 kV DC, up to 8 A) and communications (10 Gb/s) via fiber-optics and copper between the Primary Nodes and the Shore Station.
 The backbone cable was installed Summer 2011 using the commercial cable laying ship, the TE SubCom Dependable and was designed for at least a 25 year life expectancy.

-Approximately 900 km of primary cables were installed from the Shore Station in Pacific City Oregon to the Primary Nodes locations at seven different sites.
-These include PN1A at the base of the subduction zone west of Newport Oregon, PN1B at Southern Hydrate Ridge, PN1C at a 600 m site on the Newport margin, PN5A in the middle of the plate, PN3A at the base of Axial Seamount, and PN3B at the summit of the volcano.
+Approximately 900 km of primary cables were installed from the Shore Station in Pacific City, Oregon to the seven Primary Node locations.
+These sites include PN1A at the base of the subduction zone west of Newport Oregon, PN1B at Southern Hydrate Ridge, PN1C at a 600 m site on the Newport margin, PN5A in the middle of the Juan de Fuca plate, PN3A at the base of Axial Seamount, and PN3B at the summit of the volcano.
 The primary nodes were installed in summer 2012.
-A major function of the Primary Nodes is to pass power and bandwidth on to nodes further offshore, e.g. Primary Node 5 will send power and bandwidth on to Primary Node 3A.
-One line of the backbone/primary cable connects the OOI RSN to the Coastal Scale Nodes (CSN) Endurance Oregon Line.
-Extension cables to Low-Voltage and Medium-Voltage Nodes are part of the Secondary Infrastructure, providing power and bandwidth to myriad sensors and instrumented full water-column moorings.
+A major function of the Primary Nodes is to pass power and bandwidth on to nodes further offshore, e.g. Primary Node 5 sends power and bandwidth on to Primary Node 3A.
+One line of the backbone/primary cable connects the Cabled Array to the shared Endruance Array.
+Extension cables to Low-Voltage and Medium-Voltage junction boxes are part of the Secondary Infrastructure, providing power and bandwidth to myriad sensors and instrumented full water-column moorings operational since 2014.